 Utrecht University wants to ensure that all students feel welcome and receive the support they need to make the most of their studies.
 If you have a disability, you can apply for special facilities and support.

-Utrecht University defines a disability as follows: a disability is a permanent disorder (diagnosed by a certified professional) that can hinder a student’s ability to participate fully in (higher) education.
+Utrecht University defines a disability as follows: a disability is a chronic disorder (diagnosed by a certified professional) that can hinder a student’s ability to participate fully in (higher) education.

 - A chronic illness

 - A physical (visual, auditory, or motor) impairment